nikhilsingh71002/Aggregate-Functions-and-Grouping/README.md

  Analysis

        Electronics → Highest sales because products are expensive.

        Furniture → Medium sales, fewer items but decent price.

        Fashion → Low price per item but sells in large quantity.

 Takeaway:

     Aggregate functions help quickly summarize and compare data across groups, so you can see which category is performing best.

+File Included:

+    Aggregate Functions and Grouping(Task-4).sql - SQL  for Aggregate Functions and Grouping to manage the data in table.